therealPaulPlay/PlaySocketJS/README.md

 #### Configuration options
 - `endpoint`: WebSocket server endpoint (e.g., 'wss://example.com/socket')
 - `customData`: You can pass arbitrary data to the "clientRegistered" server event (optional)
+- `debug`: Set this property to true to enable extra logging

 ### Methods